bsojapan/bsojapan.github.io/static/02_earth/ga_midworks.md

 It serves as both a living and working environment for Spectrum personnel, including the living quarters and offices for key figures like Colonel White.

 Its power source is a solar energy engine capable of generating a two-week supply of urban energy in just a single day.
-Propulsion is provided by "Atom-Jets," which are powered by "Air Intake Nacelle Jet Cloud-Conversion Engines" (converting atmospheric matter into fuel, even while operating outside the dense atmosphere).
+Propulsion is provided by "Atom-Jets," which are powered by "Air Intake Nacelle Jet Cloud-Conversion Engines" (converting atmospheric matter into fuel, even within the thin upper atmosphere).

 The base is equipped with comprehensive computer, radar, and communication systems, as well as capabilities for